 The Honorary Membership Committee - The Officers and Executive Board shall from time to time sit as the Honorary Membership Committee.

-It shall receive and consider nominations for honorary membership made in accordance with rules and procedures set by the Committee and make its recommendations for vote by the membership at the Annual Meeting in April of each year.
+It shall receive and consider nominations for honorary membership made in accordance with rules and procedures set by the Committee and make its recommendations for vote by the membership at a duly called meeting of the Association.

-The Scholarship Committee - The Committee shall consist of seven members.
+The Scholarship Committee - The Scholarship Committee shall consist of seven members.
 Five members shall be appointed by the President and approved by the Executive Board.
-The incumbent President and Executive Director shall ex-officio, constitute the remaining two members.
-Initially appointed members shall be appointed for staggered terms so that one member’s term shall expire each year.
-All regular appointments made thereafter, shall be for full five year terms.
-The President shall, with the approval of the Executive Board, make all appointments to fill vacancies to complete unexpired terms.
+The incumbent President and Executive Director shall, constitute the remaining two members.

 The Scholarship Committee shall be responsible for determining the successful candidates for the Scholarships.
 It shall establish criteria and eligibility qualifications to assist in the choice of the successful candidates and shall draw up the necessary application forms, rules and regulations to accomplish that purpose.